Related Post: The Kathmandu Valley & its UNESCO Cultural Heritage Sites

 1. Durbar Square:

-Like the rest of the valley, the city has been rattled by major earthquakes, most recently in 1634, 1833, and 1934.
-The Gorhka-centred 7.8 earthquake of April 2015 was jut the latest natural disaster endured by the people of the valley.
+Like the rest of the valley, major earthquakes have rattled the city, most recently in 1634, 1833, and 1934.
+The Gorkha-centred 7.8 earthquake of April 2015 was just the latest natural disaster endured by the people of the valley.
 (See this article for a list of some of the effects.)

 And now, after the 2015 quake, town administrators are left with the same question – let go or rebuild?

-The Golden Gate – also known as The Sun Dhoka and dating to the 1750’s – is actually made of brass or gilded copper.
-Considered to be the finest single piece of artwork in the Kathmandu valley, the richly decorated doorway has panels of various gods on either side;.
+The Golden Gate – also known as The Sun Dhoka and dating to the 1750s – is actually made of brass or gilded copper.
+Considered the finest single piece of artwork in the Kathmandu valley, the richly decorated doorway has panels of various gods on either side;.
 (Below are images of a couple that caught my eye thanks to the devotees who left daubs of colour and flower offerings.)

 Above the lintel is an elaborate tilted torana.
-The ten-armed, four-headed goddess Taleju Bhawani is the focal point; above her a garuda figure looks down from the top center and is flanked by coiled nagas or snakes and other figures.
+The ten-armed, four-headed goddess Taleju Bhawani is the focal point; above her, a garuda figure looks down from the top center and is flanked by coiled nagas or snakes and other figures.

 To the left is the corner of the Vastala Durga Mandir, the slender elevated white temple pictured above to the right of the Golden Gate.
 Note: the temple was a favourite location of the Little Buddha film crew for those scenes depicting the young Siddhartha (played by Keanu Reeves!) in his father’s capital of Kapilavastu.

 Below is another image of the foundation of the Vastala temple before the 2015 earthquake.

-From Durbar Square it is a short walk to Taumadhi Square.
-As you exit the square you pass by the already-mentioned Chyasin Mandap and to the left the Siddhi Lakshmi Mandir and Fasidega Mandir – as shown in the image below.
+From Durbar Square, it is a short walk to Taumadhi Square.
+As you exit the square, you pass by the already-mentioned Chyasin Mandap and, to the left, the Siddhi Lakshmi Mandir and Fasidega Mandir – as shown in the image below.

-In the photos above the white top of the Fasidega Mandir (aka Silu Mahadev or Fasi Dega is visible on the right hand side.
+In the photos above the white top of the Fasidega Mandir (aka Silu Mahadev or Fasi Dega) is visible on the right-hand side.
 The net-sourced image below captures it in full from the south side.
 The temple had been rebuilt after the 1934 earthquake and given a neo-classical look.
-To be honest, it was an unremarkable structure which should not be difficult to replace with something more expressive.
+It was an unremarkable structure that should not be difficult to replace with something more expressive.

 Down a narrow street, passing by some shops selling items that either locals or tourists might be wanting, visitors soon find their way to Taumadhi Square.